jd041/jd041.github.io/_posts/2022-12-01-Skyplane-Blog-Post.md

 # Skyplane: 110x faster data transfers on any cloud

 At Sky Lab, I am working on the [Skyplane](https://skyplane.org/en/latest/) project, a tool for blazingly fast bulk data transfers in the cloud.
-Here are my contributions so far
+Here are my contributions so far.

 ## Benchmark Results